JuliaLinearAlgebra/AppleAccelerate.jl/README.md

   your input and output arrays are of the same length.

-Operations can be performed in-place by specifying the output array as the input array (e.g. `AppleAccelerate.exp!(X,X)`), but this is not mentioned in the AppleAccelerate docs, so do this at your own risk!
+Operations can be performed in-place by specifying the output array as the input array (e.g. `AppleAccelerate.exp!(X,X)`).
+This is not mentioned in the Accelerate docs, but [this comment](http://stackoverflow.com/a/28833191/392585) by one of the authors indicates that it is safe.